cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/shell-filedir.rst

 according to the rules for PDF documents, images, and so on.

-Naming a PNG image of a whale as ``whale.mp3`` doesn't somehow magically turn it into a recording of whalesong, though it *might* cause the operating system to try to open it with a music player when someone double-clicks it.
+Naming a PNG image of a whale as ``whale.mp3`` doesn't somehow magically turn it into a recording of whale song, though it *might* cause the operating system to try to open it with a music player when someone double-clicks it.